 "My longest walk was 4.42 miles on May 14," he says.
 "I passed my goal of 100 miles on May 28 and decided to keep going.
 I walked a total of 110 miles in May."

-Jim says the walking goal gave him motivation to get moving each day.
+Jim says the walking goal gave him the motivation to get moving each day.
 The timing worked out, as the fitness center at Eagle's Trace reopened just as Houston's summer heat and humidity intensified.

 "Now I'm riding the stationary bike in the fitness center three times a week," says Jim.
 "Having something to do keeps me going."

-Enjoying the flora and fauna at Eagle's Trace
+Enjoying the flora and fauna at Eagle's Trace senior living community

 Lynn Luton and her husband Bob also found a new purpose while walking around the Eagle's Trace campus throughout the safer-at-home initiative.
 Theirs wasn't the brisk pace of Jim's daily constitutional, but a wonder-filled stroll to take in the natural beauty around them.